zhitaryksergey/kleiner-pfiffikus/wp-content/plugins/wordfence/readme.txt

 9. Logging in is easy with Wordfence 2FA.

 == Changelog ==

+= 7.5.8 - February 1, 2022 =
+* Launch of Wordfence Care and Wordfence Response

+= 7.5.7 - November 22, 2021 =
+* Improvement: Made preliminary changes for compatibility with PHP 8.1
+* Change: Added GPLv3 license and updated EULA

 = 7.5.6 - October 18, 2021 =
 * Fix: Prevented login errors with WooCommerce integration when manual username entry is enabled on the WooCommerce registration form